We are strongly yes-www. (There used to be a site in favor of no-www, but it went away. I guess yes-www is winning.)

 Which site does example.com refer to?
 The "most important" one?
 Get ready for a knife fight between the site developers over whose site is the most important! - One name should do one thing.

-Bare domain names already serve the purpose of organizing the domain, and often they do email duty as well.
-Web traffic is better kept in its own box.
-This aids filtering, debugging, and compartmentalizing services.
-(We also see a whole lot of domains with A records that result in the Internet trying to deliver the domain's email to our web servers.
+Bare domain names already organize the domain, and often they do email duty as well.
+Web traffic is better kept in a separate box.
+This aids in filtering, debugging, and compartmentalizing services.
+(We also see many domains with A records that result in the Internet trying to deliver the domain's email to our web servers.
 Hint: Not gonna work.)

 There are, of course, exceptions; this is more of a guideline than an actual rule.
-It may make sense to forego the www for a business website if the web site is the business.
-Sites with very short names are also perpetually trendy, and knocking "www." off the front in service of shortness is definitely one way to chase that trend.
+It may make sense to forego the www for a business website if the website is the business.
+Sites with very short names are also perpetually trendy, and knocking "www." off the front in service of shortness is one way to chase that trend.

 If you're sure you're an exception, apply these recommendations in reverse to direct visitors from www.example.com to example.com.